martinjrrr/Linux.dots/README.md

 # First we will be fixing the EDID / AMD RGB Values

+To follow this guide you can either download the modified_edid.bin and save it to ~/Downloads/ which may only work for my monitor or follow the step by step guide on how to edit your own EDID file

 `find /sys/devices/pci*/ -name edid` to find the EDID used by your monitor

 Output should look something like this: